brandonchinn178/circle-of-suck/README.md

 A "circle of suck" is a cycle of college sports teams, where each team has an arrow pointing to a team they have lost to in the sport.
 Hopefully, at some point in the season, a full circle can be found, where each team has lost to some other team in the conference.

-This website will scrape an API with college sports scores and run a cycle-finding algorithm to find a circle of suck (or at least, the longest circles of suck).
+This website will scrape from http://developer.sportradar.com/files/indexFootball.html#ncaa-football-api with college sports scores and run a cycle-finding algorithm to find a circle of suck (or at least, the longest circles of suck).

 Team
 ----